teachingaway/teachingaway.github.io/index-alt1.md

 Adler Vermillion is a law firm steeped in digital technology.
 We provide a combination of intellectual property and commercial expertise rarely found in a small law firm.
 We raise capital, structure deals, secure patents and register trademarks.

-Our relationships in the legal, technology and venture capital communities help connect clients to investors and engineers.
+Our relationships in the venture capital and technology communities help connect clients to useful resources.
 For certain early stage companies, we offer deferred fee arrangements.

 - - -